rzaluska/hugo-blog-source/content/blog/finding-vector-perpendicular-to-another-vector.md

 because @@\vec{A}@@ has a length of @@0@@.

 # 3D example
 After showing 2D example 3D one will be more understandable.
-Now lets suppose we have vector
+Now let's suppose we have vector
 @@\vec{A} = (A_x, A_y, A_z)@@ and we want to find vector that is perpendicular to it.
 Let's state that unknown vector is @@\vec{U} = (U_x, U_y, U_z)@@.